Admission to the Program

 Demonstration of communication and interpersonal skills during a required interview;

-Completion of all general education and prerequisite courses prior to entering the Athletic Training Education Program.
+Completion of all general education and prerequisite courses prior to entering the Athletic Training Program.

 Application deadline is May 1 (postmark) of the year of application to the Program.
-The Athletic Training Education Program has a separate Supplemental Application Form that must be completed.
-(PDF or Word)
+The Athletic Training Program has a separate Supplemental Application Form that must be completed.
+(PDF)

 b.
 Change of Major completed with UNF Academic Advisor for currently enrolled UNF students